(715) 579-5769 After 3PM Central

 For Crappie, Perch, White Bass, Bluegill and Walleye I Start with a 26" ultra-light Fenwick Night Hawk rod with a Pflueger reel that has 4lb mono ice line on it.
 To start the rig set up I put a slip bobber knot on the line that can be slid up and down that i use as my depth marker.
 I've been using 1/12 oz. cast masters and or Swedish pimples tipped with a rose red minnow behind the dorsal fin or only the head.
 Depending on how aggressive the fish are.
 I will also tip them with spikes or waxies.
 I put a small split shot sinker 9" above the spoon.
 I use my locator to set the spoon 9" off the structure I'm fishing.
 I put the slip bobber knot at the tip of the rod so after I catch a fish I just drop the line back down to the knot and have my lure at the exact same depth.
 Once the rod is ready to set in my STD I loosen the drag so when I get a hit the rod goes down the flag goes up and the fish can take line.
 To set the hook I pull some line out and remove the rod from the STD.
 I then tighten the drag reel up any slack and set the hook.
 Reel up the fish and repeat often (hopefully).

-Are your customers raving about you on For crappie and perch, I prefer using a 24" light action rod, spooled with 4lb mono.
+For crappie and perch, I prefer using a 24" light action rod, spooled with 4lb mono.
 I use a size 16 treble hook with small fathead minnows hooked just through the skin in front or underneath the dorsal fin.
 I also place a bb size split shot about 5 or 6" above the treble hook.
 If it is really cold out, and the holes are freezing fast, I put a ice stopper bobber on the line as well.
 The bobber will freeze to the hole, but the solution inside the bobber will allow your line to move up and down freely.
 I use rubber bobber stops on all of my tip drop rods.
 When I find the depth I want to fish, I slide the bobber stop so it sits at the water level.
 This way I can consistantly bring my bait to the same depth fish after fish.
 If I am using a ice stopper bobber, I place the bobber stopper in between the reel and the first eyelet, so it does not hit the ice stopper bobber.
 For perch, I put my minnow about 12" off the bottom.
 For crappie, I will do 12" off the bottom all the way up to just under the ice.
 Put your bait at different depths so you can figure out where in the water column the fish are.

 Lake trout and pike I use a 40" custom Thorne Brothers rod with a akuma avenger baitfeeder reel.
 15lb braid with a 5ft 20lb floro leader.
 Lakers just off the bottom pike usually about 5ft up depending depth of the water.
 I set the baitfeeder drag just enough to give it some tension to pull the rod down the slot of the std.
 Then have reel drag set kinda heavy for a good hook set on the lakers then dial it down from there to let it wear itself out.
 Don't forget to hit the go pro button once not twice messed up what would have been a great video for the fish in the pic.